Once you learn how to tap into your best fat-burning state, like we did here at Konscious Keto, the results will speak for themselves.

-If you’re wondering, “how does ketosis work?” you’re asking the right questions!
+If you’re wondering, “how does ketosis work?” you’re asking the right question!

-Many people quickly jump to, “am I in ketosis yet?” without appreciating the complexities of the human body.
+Many people quickly jump to, “am I in ketosis yet?” without appreciating the complexities of the human body and why ketosis is so effective.

 Ketosis is not a simple on or off switch; there are levels and pullies.
 You need to know what is going on under the surface to tap into your potential.